How An Applicant Tracking System Works?

 Universal Rule: Never Submit These

 .pages (Apple Pages), .wps, Google Docs exported as .odt, or any scanned/image-based PDF.
-These either parse as empty or throw errors across all platforms without any error message to you.
+These either parse as empty or throw errors across all platforms, with no error message to you.

 Knockout Questions: The Binary Gate

-After parsing, candidates who completed the application form reach Layer 1: the knockout gate.
-These are employer-configured questions with binary outcomes: "Are you legally authorized to work in the US?" / "Do you have a minimum of 5 years of experience?" / "Are you willing to relocate to [City]?"
+After parsing, candidates who complete the application form proceed to Layer 1: the knockout gate.
+These are employer-configured questions with binary outcomes: “Are you legally authorized to work in the US?” / “Do you have a minimum of 5 years of experience?” / “Are you willing to relocate to [City]?”

 A “no” answer to any question marked as a disqualifier triggers immediate, automated rejection.
 No scoring occurs.
 No human reviews the application.
 The candidate receives a rejection email within minutes (or no email at all, depending on configuration).